hydraulic-software/conveyor/guidebook/docs/tutorial.md

 * [x] [Download Conveyor](download-conveyor.md) to install Conveyor.
 On macOS sure it's added to your path by using the GUI.

 You don't need to have any code signing certificates to use Conveyor or follow this tutorial.
 Nonetheless, Conveyor always needs cryptographic keys so it can at least self-sign your app.
+To get started we'll use self signing, which is good enough for testing, internal apps and distributing software to developers.
+The final steps of the tutorial show you how to use real code signing keys.

 * [x] Run `conveyor keys generate` from a terminal.

-Later on you can provide other signing keys or connect Conveyor to a hardware security module, but for the tutorial we'll use self signing.
+This command will create a new root private key, convert it to a series of words and write it to a config file in your home directory.

+!!! tip "Key derivation"
+    You can back this generated file up in any way you like, even by writing down the words with a pen (include the timestamp).
+Each type of key Conveyor needs will be derived from this one root, unless you supply a custom key for specific platforms.

 ## Step 2.
 Create a template project